 Jerusalem Peacebuilders “is an interfaith, non-profit organization with a mission to create a better future for humanity across religions, cultures, and nationalities.
 Our programs focus on uniting Israeli, Palestinian and American youth and adults and providing them with the opportunities and skills they need to become future leaders for peace in the global community.”
 Founded in 2011.

 Diocese of Kansas supports a missionary who is living and working in Kathmandu to eradicate human trafficking in Nepal.
-Teams from Kansas travel to Kenya each summer to help alleviate the suffering of those living in extreme poverty.
-The diocese promotes a number of companionships with congregations and schools in Haiti.
+Kansas-to-Kenya teams travel each summer to help alleviate the suffering of those living in extreme poverty.
+The Haiti Ministry promotes a number of companionships with congregations and schools.
 The diocesan Alleluia Grant program supports mission and outreach.

 Diocese of Kentucky maintains mission relationships with the Diocese of Byuma in Rwanda and the Diocese of Glasgow & Galloway in the Scottish Episcopal Church.

 Diocese of Lexington has mission relationships with Haiti and Guatemala.

 Diocese of Ecuador Littoral has mission relationships with the dioceses of Puerto Rico, New Jersey, and Tennessee.

 Diocese of Los Angeles – Global Partnership Program Group works in places where people in the parishes have a connection.
 It strengthens companion diocese relationships with the Church of Pakistan, the Diocese of Puerto Rico, and the Diocese of Jerusalem.
 It supports work with refugees along the border of Mexico and Guatemala.

 Diocese of Louisiana has mission relationships with the dioceses of Haiti, Honduras, and Tohoku, Japan.

 Diocese of Maryland nurtures a companion relationship with the Diocese of Puerto Rico.